ArtemisRS/hunllef/README.md

 Limitations:
 - Does not account for player natural HP regeneration
 - Does not allow for melee simulation
-- Does not allow for prayers other than Rigour/Augury
 - Does not allow for redemption healing
 - Does not account for hit delay (time between attacking and hit being registered)